Finpension Vested Benefits Review 2026 – Pros & Cons

 After this, you will have to fill in the usual information.
 I do not think I have to guide you through that!
 Once you complete the form, they will message your phone to authenticate you.
 And Finpension will directly create your account.
 The entire process takes less than ten minutes and is entirely digital.

-Once your account is created, they will give you one letter to order funds transfer from an existing second pillar.
+Once your account is created, they will give you a letter to order a funds transfer from an existing second pillar.
 You can print, fill, and send this letter to Finpension Vested Benefits, and they will take care of the rest.

-Overall, it is straightforward to open an account with Finpension.
-It is good that it is possible to open a digital account before getting the funds.
-That way, you can play with the portfolio and get familiarized with the interface before it is fully activated.
+Overall, opening an account with Finpension is straightforward.
+It is good that you can open a digital account before receiving funds.
+That way, you can play with the portfolio and familiarize yourself with the interface before it is fully activated.

 Security